seo: is your website getting indexed? if not, why and how to fix it

 robots.txt file

 The robots.txt file provides some instructions to the search engine crawlers as to what not to index.
-It is quite possible that you have accidently left some instructions in there de-indexing your website.
+It is quite possible that you have accidentally left some instructions in there de-indexing your website.
 It could be left over from the development days or it could just be a typo.

 If the robots.txt file is correct and accurate, make sure that correct file is published to the internet.
 Access the robots.txt file from the network (over internet) using the browser and verify that it is the same file.
 Alternatively you can use the Google Webmaster Tool to verify the validity of your robots file.